GhostKoder/flutter_concepts/README.md

 contact: kofijoshua124@gmail.com

-A simple project to demostrate the various flutter concepts.
+A simple project to demonstrate the various flutter concepts.